randysim/yansb/README.md

 ## 🚀 Overview

-This template comes ready with:
+This project was made with:

 - **Next.js 15** for the core app framework
 - **TypeScript** throughout for type safety